|

 damaging wood seems to fall quite naturally to me.
 Slightly worrying I

+feel.
 Overall, the effect of the table, in my

 humble opinion, is fantastic.
 It was a good job that we made the top in